HD421/memoeb_docker/README.md

 Command:

 `vboxmanage usbfilter add 0 --target default --name 'Nexus' --vendorid YOUR_vendorid --productid YOUR_productid`

-- p.s. you can also do it through VirtualBox GUI on USB settings tab.
+- You can also do it through VirtualBox GUI on USB settings tab.

 10. Enable docker environment:

 Command:

-`eval "$(docker-machine env default)"` p.s.
-Your VirtualBox image name might be different from "default" if you changed it on step 4.
+`eval "$(docker-machine env default)"`

+- Your VirtualBox image name might be different from "default" if you changed it on step 4.

 11. Pull the image